aws-samples/media-analysis-policy-evaluation-framework/README.md

 - If you don't have the AWS account administrator access, ensure your [IAM](https://aws.amazon.com/iam/) role/user has permissions to create and manage the necessary resources and components for this solution.
 - Please check the numbers of VPCs already launched in the account region where you plan to deploy the solution.
 The default quota for VPCs per region in the us-east-1 is 5.
 If the VPCs limit has already been reached in the region, you will need to increase the quota limit (+1) before deployment.
 You can manage the quota increase yourself using the AWS console by navigating to the ["Service Quotas" page](https://us-east-1.console.aws.amazon.com/servicequotas/home?region=us-east-1).
-- In Amazon Bedrock, make sure you have access to the required models.
-Refer to [this instruction](https://catalog.workshops.aws/building-with-amazon-bedrock/en-US/prerequisites/bedrock-setup) for detail.
+- In Amazon Bedrock, make sure you have access to the required models:
+    - Titan multimodal embedding V1
+    - Titan text embedding V2
+    - Anthropic Claude V3 Haiku and Sonnet
+    - Anthropic Claude V3.5 Sonnet

+    Refer to [this guide](https://catalog.workshops.aws/building-with-amazon-bedrock/en-US/prerequisites/bedrock-setup) for instructions on managing access to Bedrock models.

 ### Install environment dependencies and set up authentication